Like Christmas [in September]:: hidden clutter addressed!

 That kind of freedom is contagious.
 There is an undeniable lightness that is inevitable when you focus on getting rid of “stuff” that no longer serves a purpose.

-The problem is, many can’t easily see the hidden clutter, and therefore cannot easily address whether it has a purpose at all.
+The problem is, that many can’t easily see the hidden clutter, and therefore cannot easily address whether it has a purpose at all.

 I told my husband about a month ago that I really wanted to reorganize these spaces.
 I was getting weary of walking through his work area in the basement, or parking a car in the garage, and feeling suffocated by the disorganization I could see.
 My brain felt cluttered.
 And I couldn’t easily make sense of the miscellaneous-ness that was on shelves or in drawers.
 For me the thought of this purge felt like Christmas!
 For him, it probably felt more like prepping for a root canal.